Docker Cheat Sheet: Command Reference by Use Case

 Summary

-- The basic flow to get a container running is: pull an image → start the container → check its status
+- The basic flow to get a container running: pull image → start container → check status

-- When something goes wrong, check the logs first, then exec into the container to investigate
+- When something goes wrong, check the logs first, then enter the container to investigate

-- Make it a habit to check disk usage regularly and clean up unused resources
+- Get into the habit of checking disk usage regularly and cleaning up unused resources